nrs-org/novelslop/content/vol_01/chap_08.typ

   "Well, this idol talk is making me tired.
 Especially because of a certain _someone_.
 So why don't we talk about something else?"

   "I thought you only cared about Mona because of idol stuff."
-Uta responded.
+Uta responded with her usual sarcasm.

   "No, I did NOT.
 I said I'm going to be her friend, not her idol discipline!
   Ah, how about club stuff?
 You two gonna join any clubs?"